dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 ### [Hexagram 16: The Laplacian's Socioinformational Analogue, Not Simply "Enthusiasm"](#hexagram-16-the-laplacians-socioinformational-analogue)

+- brought to you from the depths of zen, it's a spectral conception of phenomenology

+### What's Normal?
+Trial By Bayesian Persuasian

+- it means that one person acts as a litmus test to vouch on the behalf of another person. used by social justice warriors and scientologists to decide whether to permit [temporarily] social access to a targeted individual.

+#### Don't Understand?
+Let this lady from the Simon's Institute read you your rights.

 - how consciousness/awareness of norms impacts the process of normitization and people's application of deontological reasoning
   - how do people behave when they are unconscious to norms or believe they are aware of norms which are invalid assumptions?
   - this is a good segue into hexagram 16

+- structure in content about a spectral theory of information

 - the concept of teaching and teaching how to teach something
   - the statistical paradoxes thereof (from the same index card as the